codesONLY/cssONLY/Exercises/README.md

 Tip: When you're doing it make sure that the `padding-top` and `padding-left` are inherited so that card's internal padding is not messed up.

+---

+## ex11: overlay text on card image

+---

+## ex12: row with three columns

+### challenge

+Create a `grid-row` class.
+Three columns with gap of 1 rem.

+---

+## ex13: let's start with mobile-first

+### challenge

+1. Make the background color of your screen (body) yellow.
+2. Now, write a media query which makes the background color `transparent` when the screen size is more than 640px.

+---

+## ex14: Mobile Friendly Grid

+### challenge

+1. Create a class row.
+2. Put three cards in it.
+3. For mobile, it should show two cards in one row.
+4. For desktop, it should show three cards in one row.

+---